• Skip to primary navigation

 Add the reserved pasta water to loosen everything up.
 Finish with some fresh cracked black pepper.

-This Pasta with White Beans recipe is best served immediately, but leftovers can be stored in an air-tight container in the fridge for 3 to 4 days.
+Fridge: This pasta recipe is best served immediately, but leftovers can be stored in an air-tight container in the fridge for 3 to 4 days.

 Pro tips and tricks